jayanthoncloud/Learning-to-Understand-Kubernetes/Working with Kubernetes - HOL.md

 ### Pre-requisites
 1. Kubectl utility must be installed (https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)
-2. Docker or Hyper-V or Virtual Box must be installed
+2. Docker or Hyper-V or Virtual Box must be installed (In this lab I have used Hyper-V. To enable Hyper-V on your laptop, follow the documentation: https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)
 3. Minikube installer (https://minikube.sigs.k8s.io/docs/start/)

 Note: For this lab I am using Docker environment on Windows.
 You can install Docker from this location : https://docs.docker.com/desktop/install/windows-install/